Testing the Nikon D4, D800, D600 in Predictive Auto Focus

 Predictive Focus Tracking Results – click on the links below to see results.

 5 Runs to camera

 D800 – Total 155

 D600 – Total 93

 5-Runs to Camera

 As you can see by the numbers, the D4 did the very best which is to be expected since it’s by far the most expensive body.
 The D800 did better than I was expecting and the D600 did an admirable job being the least expensive camera of the group.
 From what I’ve seen in the past, these numbers are considerably better than I got with earlier Nikon‘s in Predictive AF.
-Even though there are a fair number of completely out of focus frames you have to keep in mind that there are few things we shoot that are as fast as a lab coming straight at the camera at that close of distance.
+Even though there are a fair number of completely out of focus frames, you have to keep in mind that there are few things we shoot that are as fast as a lab coming straight at the camera at that close of a distance.
 Additionally, dogs run erratically which makes the test even more difficult.
-I’ve never tried it but my guess is these cameras would all have higher numbers of critically sharp images if you were shooting a race car at 200mph.
+I’ve never tried it, but my guess is these cameras would all have higher numbers of critically sharp images if you were shooting a race car at 200mph.
 Even though the car would be faster than a lab, the line it takes is consistent and the distance from the camera is further out.
 Overall a lab is a tough subject to nail down.